 Closing the damper when the fireplace is not in use is the common sense solution to prevent warm air from escaping and cold air entering.
 This line of defense helps, but is far from efficient.
 A typical damper lacks an adequate seal to actually prevent this air exchange.
 With a wood-fireplace insert, the glass doors installed on the insert creates an airtight seal that prevents this air exchange.
 Can you say yearlong window crack?
 The glass doors also provide a sure fire way to prevent toxic fumes from entering the home due to an improperly lit fire.
 Carbon monoxide is not uncommonly emitted from a fireplace; the outside seal will thwart this invader.

 Winters in Pittsburgh beg for supplemental heating sources.
 It is of no use if your heat, and heating costs, go up with the smoke.
-Ed’s woodshed can quickly service your masonry fireplace and transform it into an effective, cost-saving, and beautiful source of heat for you and your family.
+Ed’s woodshed can quickly service your wood burning insert in Pittsburgh and transform it into an effective, cost-saving, and beautiful source of heat for you and your family.
 Call today, (412) 257-0492, to consult with one of our experts to evaluate your chimney system for its potential to undergo this remarkable transformation.

 – Estimates on Fireplace Service

 – Schedule a Consultation with an Expert